-Receptionists with little to no experience tend to make between $19070 and $22140 while the more experienced ones make over $33400 per year.
+Receptionists with little to no experience tend to make between $20600 and $24120 while the more experienced ones can earn over $35660 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Receptionist is to move to a higher paying state like DC.
-Right now, the highest paying states for Receptionists are DC, CT, AK, MA and WA.
+One of the easiest ways to increase your salary as a Receptionist and Information Clerk is to move to a higher paying state like DC.
+Right now, the highest paying states for Receptionists are DC, AK, CT, NY and WA.

-3 other factors that can increase your salary as A Receptionist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Receptionist and Information Clerk is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Receptionists what degree they had when they got the job and most of them said they had a High School Diploma followed by Associates degree.
+We asked other Receptionists what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.

 Pros and Cons

 Here are some of the pros and cons of being a Receptionist and Information Clerk.

 |Suitable for people who likes to follow routines|